markuspluna/OBXwhitepaper/Whitepaper.md

 Tables exhibiting the formentioned efficiency increases are exhibited below:\

-**Ecosystem Fees Associated with Stellar Based Derivatives**
+*Ecosystem Fees Associated with Stellar Based Derivatives*

 |Writing and Executing Options|Writing and Executing Futures|Writing and Executing Swaps|Trading all Derivatives|
 |---|---|---|---|
 |$0.000261|$0.000319|$0.0004234|$0.000029|

-**Ecosystem Fees Associated with the Traditional Derivative Ecosystem**
+*Ecosystem Fees Associated with the Traditional Derivative Ecosystem*

 |CBOE Option Revenue Per Contract|CBOE Futures Revenue Per Contract|CME Average Revenue Per Contract|
 |---|---|---|
 |$0.235|$1.759|$0.725|

-**Live Data Fees in the Traditional Derivative Ecosystem**
+*Live Data Fees in the Traditional Derivative Ecosystem*

 |CBOE Live Data Fees|CME Live Data Fees|
 |---|---|
 |$105/month|Individual - $15,000
 ||Enterprise - $100,000|

-**Ecosystem Fees Associated with Ethereum Based Derivatives**
+*Ecosystem Fees Associated with Ethereum Based Derivatives*
 |Writing and Executing Derivatives|Trading all Derivatives|
 |---|---|
 |$5.50+|$1.10+|

 > Citation: Paulson-Luna, Riley.
 "The Financial Derivatives Ecosystem is Old - Decentralized Ledger Technology is its Fountain of Youth".
 2020.
 ASSE 2020.

-##### *Market Accessibility*
+##### Market Accessibility
-OptionBlox increases market accessibility.
-Potential derivative users struggle to participate in derivative markets unless they live in developed nations.
+OptionBlox uses DLT to make huge improvements in derivative ecosystem accessibility.
 The decentralized nature of our system means our service is accessible to anyone with an internet connection.
-This accessibility creates open-access derivative markets.
+This is a huge improvement over the current state of the derivatives ecosystem which a minute portion of the world has efficient access to.
+The incumbent derivative ecosystem’s dependence on central parties makes it impossible for it to serve a wider market.
+Since OptionBlox uses DLT to facilitate derivatives instead of central parties, it does not suffer from these limitations.
+Accessibility is core to OptionBlox’s offering, we want our platform to enable equitable derivative ecosystem access.
+With OptionBlox’s innovations in accessibility, flexibility, and efficiency we believe it will do so.

-###### *Flexibility*
+##### Flexibility
 Stellar's Anchor system combined with the flexibility of OptionBlox allows users to write derivatives with any asset.
 People with use cases for derivatives that are not currently supported by the traditional market can use our solution to write and trade derivatives that better suit their requirements.

-##### *Tokenized Derivatives*
+- *Tokenized Derivatives*:
 Derivatives written with OptionBlox are tokenized.
 Tokenized derivatives are essential in the decentralized ledger technology space.
 Tokenization allows our derivatives to be traded on any cryptocurrency exchange and stored anywhere.
 A user could write a derivative on our exchange, then transfer it to their Binance account and sell it on their market.
 A derivative buyer could take their newly purchased derivative tokens and transfer them to their Ledger Nano S for added security.
 This flexibility is essential due to the fragmentation of the decentralized ledger technology space.
 It also serves to further decentralize OptionBlox.

 #### What Decentralized Ledger Technology Provides: